mirayatech/TypePrint/README.md

 - Ability to save Markdown files to your local machine.
 - Supporting additional Markdown extensions for more versatility.

 ## 🐛 Bugs and Issues

-It has some issues with nessted markdown elements, like a list inside a blockquote, or a blockquote inside a list.
+It has some issues with nested markdown elements, like a list inside a blockquote or a blockquote inside a list.

 ## 🚦 Running the Project